manelpuig/rUBot_mecanum_ws/Documentation/0_Docker_setup.md

 - A new window appear in your web browser with the graphical interface:
 ![](./Images/00_Docker/00_Docker_container_vnc.png)

-The best way to work with this docker container is to use Visual studio Code.
+You will have now a graphical interface working properly in windows and MAC

 ## **2. Visual Studio Code with Docker**

 The best way to work with ROS within Docker is to use Visual Studio Code

+The following extensions have to be installed:
+- Docker from Microsoft
+- Dev Container from Microsoft

-- Execute the container and Connect to it within VS Code:
+Execute the container and Connect to it within VS Code:
     - from left-side menu choose Docker
     - right-click on the running container and select "Attach VS Code"
 - Update your docker Container: